sdpa-python/sdpa-python.github.io/docs/usage/index.md

 ---------- SDPAP End ----------
 ```

-The information printed in the `Result` section of the output log will be returned in the dictionary `sdpainfo`.
-The dictionary `sdpapinfo` will contain a subset of this information.
+The dictionary `sdpainfo` will contain the output of the backend solver.
+The dictionary `sdpapinfo` will contain the output of SDPA for Python (for the original CLP).